 - Have completed each of the following areas with no grades less than a C (no substitutions).

 - To be admitted to the MEM Program, students must have demonstrated academic success and the potential to maintain a strong enough cumulative GPA to remain in the program.

-Incoming freshman students may be admitted into the major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
-Similarly, a first-semester freshman enrolled in the School of Business or the School of Engineering may freely transfer into the MEM program via the Program Change Application, but only prior to the completion of the first semester.
+Incoming first-year students may be admitted into the major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
+Similarly, a first-semester student enrolled in the School of Business or the School of Engineering may freely transfer into the MEM program via the Program Change Application, but only prior to the completion of the first semester.
 After the end of the first semester, all admissions to MEM are subject to the above restrictions.

 Supplemental Academic Standards